Mexican Movement of 1968: Background

 For several years prior to the protests, Mexico had experienced a period of strong economic performance called the Mexican miracle, which Antonio Ortiz Mena, the Finance Minister, called "the stabilizing development" (El Desarrollo Estabilizador).
 The currency was stable, the buying power of wages increased by 6.4%, and the government had a low external debt, which allowed the government to preserve fiscal responsibility.
-However, there was worker unrest before 1968, including a strike by oil workers under President Miguel Alemán that was put down by the army, as well as a railway workers strike under President Adolfo López Mateos which was ended by military intervention under the direction of then Minister of the Interior Gustavo Díaz Ordaz.
-Most strikes and political opposition had been from workers and peasants, but when Mexican medical doctors went on strike in 1965, the government was faced with middle-class professionals making demands of the government for better working conditions.
+However, there was worker unrest before 1968, including a strike by oil workers under President Miguel Alemán that was put down by the army, as well as a railway workers strike under President Adolfo López Mateos that was ended by military intervention under the direction of then Minister of the Interior Gustavo Díaz Ordaz.
+Most strikes and political opposition had been from workers and peasants, but when Mexican medical doctors went on strike in 1964, the government was faced with middle-class professionals making demands of the government for better working conditions.
 Díaz Ordaz, now president of Mexico, refused to negotiate with the striking doctors, who caved under pressure.
 Subsequently many of those participating in the strike were arrested or fired.
 The strike demonstrated that Díaz Ordaz would tolerate no challenge to his authoritarian presidency.
 His Minister of the Interior, Luis Echeverria, played the enforcer role that Díaz Ordaz had as Minister of the Interior in the López Mateos cabinet.